gbmhunter/blog/content/electronics/circuit-design/analogue-filters/_index.md

 ## Sallen-Key Filters

-Sallen-Key filters use the op-amp as an amplifier rather than an integrator.
-Also called a _voltage-controlled voltage source_ (VCVS) or a _Sallen and Key_ filter.
+The Sallen-Key filter is one of the most popular active 2nd-order analogue filters.
+It can be configured as a low-pass, high-pass, band-pass or band-stop filter.
+Also called a _Sallen and Key_ filter.
 It was first introduced in 1955 by R.P.
 Sallen and E.L.
 Key of MIT's Lincoln Labs, whose last names give this filter it's name.

-The Sallen-Key filter is one of the most popular active 2nd order analogue filters.
-It has low _component spread_.
+It has low _component spread_ (low ratios of highest to lowest capacitor and resistor values).
+It also has a high input impedance and low output impedance, allowing for multiple filters to be chained together without intermediary buffers.

+It is closely related to a  [_voltage-controlled voltage source_ (VCVS) filter](#voltage-controlled-voltage-source-vcvs-filters), however the VCVS filter also includes gain by connected a resistor divider from the output to the inverting terminal of the op-amp.

 ### Low-Pass Sallen-Key Filter